-- Earn a high school diploma, GED, or diploma equivalent before their first term at the college determining residency, - Maintain a primary residence in Washington for at least 12 consecutive months immediately before their first term at the college determining residency, and - Sign an affidavit saying they meet the above requirements and that one of the following is true: - They will file an application to become a permanent resident of the United States as soon as they are eligible to apply.
-And, that they are willing to engage in activities designed to prepare them for citizenship, including citizenship or civics review courses or - They are a U.S. citizen, U.S. national, or U.S. permanent resident.
+- Earn a high school diploma, GED, or diploma equivalent before their first term at the college determining residency. - Maintain a primary residence in Washington for at least 12 consecutive months immediately before their first term at the college, determining residency, and sign an affidavit saying they meet the above requirements and that one of the following is true: - They will apply to become a permanent resident of the United States as soon as possible.
+And that they are willing to engage in activities designed to prepare them for citizenship, including citizenship or civics review courses or - o They are a U.S. citizen, U.S. nationals, or U.S. permanent residents.

-The affidavit is found on the WA State Application for State Financial Aid (WASFA).
+The affidavit is on the WA State Application for State Financial Aid (WASFA).
 Students who will use the FAFSA to apply for financial aid or who do not want to apply for financial aid can get a separate affidavit at wsac.wa.gov/student-residency or ask for one from their school.